Grants

 Community Grant Program Policy & Guidelines

-Formal Requirements:
+Formal Requirements

 Grants are made to projects or programs that are delivered in or significantly positively impact the City of Morden and the surrounding area (R.M. of Stanley).
-Grants are made to Canada Revenue Agency (CCRA) registered charities or other qualified donees under The Income Tax Act (Canada).
+Grants are made to Canada Revenue Agency (CRA) registered charities or other qualified donees under The Income Tax Act (Canada).

 The Morden Area Foundation grants will generally NOT fund:

-• Endowment funds with other organizations
+ Endowment funds with other organizations

-• Core ongoing operating expenses
+ Core ongoing operating expenses

-• Fundraising events
+ Fundraising events

-• Debt retirement or cover deficits
+ Debt retirement or cover deficits

-• Individuals
+ Individuals

-• Direct religious activities
+ Direct religious activities

 Evaluation Criteria for Grant Applications

 The Foundation gives preference to projects and programs where a moderate amount of grant money will have a significant impact.
 Successful grant proposals are ideally characterized by a well-planned approach, evidence of community support, efficient use of resources, ability to serve a need in the community, collaboration, volunteer participation and citizen involvement.
-In order to utilize the resources of the Foundation for maximum community benefit, each grant application will be evaluated on the following criteria:

 1. The project should build on the strengths of the community to respond to identified needs and priorities.